-How to Get A Nursing Degree If You Already Have a Bachelor's
+How to Get a Nursing Degree if You Already Have a Bachelor’s

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 319-2107.

-Traditional BSN programs can take up to four years to complete, but an accelerated nursing program offers those with previous college experience to earn a nursing degree in 16 months, making this a perfect opportunity for students who already have a degree in a non-nursing field.
-So, if you’re wondering, “I already have a bachelor's degree how can I become a nurse?” you’ve come to the right place.
+Traditional BSN programs can take up to four years to complete, but Madonna University’s accelerated nursing program offers those with a non-nursing bachelor’s degree to earn a nursing degree in as few as 16 months.
+So, if you’re asking, “How to get a nursing degree if you already have a bachelor’s?”, you’ve come to the right place.

-Many accelerated nursing students who have existing bachelor’s degrees in non-nursing fields choose programs like Madonna University's ABSN because it allows them to earn their BSN sooner, without having to start from scratch.
+Many accelerated nursing students who have existing bachelor’s degrees in non-nursing fields choose Madonna University's ABSN because it allows them to earn their BSN sooner, without having to start from scratch.
 How does it work?
 How long will it take to become a nurse with a non-nursing degree?

 Become a Nurse Sooner by Using Your Bachelor’s Degree in an Accelerated BSN